laurbeers00/myjournal/README.md

-# myjournal
+# My Journal

-My new repository for my journal
+My new repository for my journal!! yay